Skopska Crna Gora: Middle Ages

 It is not known since when this area is called by its current name, however it was first mentioned in the 13th century when the Tsar Konstantin Tih left the villages in his endowment.
 The name was mentioned again in 1300, in the charter of King Milutin in the Church of Saint George in Skopje.
 After the Ottoman conquest of Skopje, the name was translated into Kara-Dag, which is used until this day.

-Ottoman Times
+Ottoman period

 During the Ottoman period the region remained out of the reach of the regular Ottoman civil administration.
 The Kosovar part of the region was turned into a nahiya by the Ottomans and was named Karatonlu, while the Macedonian part was turned into a Kaza and was named Karadak.
 In this period many Albanian Clans (vllazni) settled in the region, thus around 8-10% of the Albanian population belonged to the Berisha tribe, while descendants of the Krasniqi tribe settled in the villages of Gošince, Slupčane, Alaševce and Runica.
 There are also members of the Mirdita and Sopi tribes which settled in the region.

+The Ottoman defter recorded statistics for the Kaza of Karadak in 1831.
+There were 4,282 males, of which 2,722 were Muslims, 1452 Christians, and 108 Roma gypsies.
+The general population is therefore estimated to have consisted of 8,564 people, including 5,444 Muslim Albanians, 2,904 Christians (mainly Albanians and Bulgarians) and 216 Roma gypsies.